raneric/ingedata-dev-test/README.md

 ### Architecture Decisions
 The project follows a RESTful API architecture and React client application.
 This approach ensures future integrations such as mobile apps or third-party services without rewriting backend logic.
 Front-end and back-end can be deployed and maintained independently making them more scalable.

-#### technology choices
+#### Technology choices
-React is a popular and powerful front-end framework with a great community and ecosystems making it easy to improve if later a more powerful react framework is needed to be implemented.
+React is a popular and powerful front-end framework with a great community and ecosystems making the easy to improve if later a more powerful react libraries or framework is needed to be implemented.

 SQlite is a lightweight database ideal for prototyping, easy to use, with the need to make a lot of configuration and deployment on a specific server.